Create a More Humane San Diego®

-With campuses in El Cajon, Escondido, Oceanside, Ramona and San Diego, we provide animal services for 13 cities within San Diego County.
-We not only care for more than 40,000 animals in our communities annually, but also share the expertise we have gained through our innovative programs with shelters nationwide so they can save more lives in their communities.
+With campuses in El Cajon, Escondido, Oceanside, Ramona and San Diego, we provide animal services for 13 cities across San Diego County.
+And through our innovative programs, we share our expertise with shelters across the country, helping them save more lives in their own communities.

 What We Strive For